 Grades are one indicator of the student's demonstrated knowledge or skill at a particular time.
-A student's grades should reflect the teacher's best assessment of the student's academic achievement.
+A student's grades should reflect the teacher's assessment of the student's academic achievement.
 Students have the right:

 - 1. To receive a written copy of a teacher's grading systems at the beginning of each course. - 2.
-To receive an academic grade that is based on the district's grading system that reflects the student's academic achievement. - 3.
-To be given appropriate notice of when assignments are due. - 4.
-To receive written notification of unsatisfactory progress at any time during the marking period. - 5.
-To not have grades used as a disciplinary tool.
-A student who engages in academic dishonesty (e.g., cheating, plagiarism, copyright infringements) will receive no credit for the assignment.
+To receive an academic grade that is based on the district's grading system and reflects the student's academic achievement.

+- 3. To be given appropriate notice of when assignments are due. - 4.
+To have assignments graded and returned in a timely manner so the student can be aware of their grade. - 5.
+To receive written notification of unsatisfactory progress at any time during the marking period.

+Grades will not be for disciplinary reasons.
+However, a student who engages in academic dishonesty (e.g., cheating, plagiarism, copyright infringements) may receive 25% credit for the assignment.
-1. To ask for an explanation of a grading system which they do not understand.

-- 2. To maintain standards of academic performance according to their abilities and to ask for explanations of grades which they do not understand. - 3.
-To present assignments when due.
+- 1. To ask for an explanation of a grading system which they do not understand. - 2.
+To maintain standards of academic performance according to their abilities and to ask for explanations of grades which they do not understand. - 3.
+To submit assignments by the assigned due date.